 - Complete your project within 12 months after you get the grant.

-- Acknowledge the support of the NT Government and the Northern Territory History Grants program if the result of your research is made public.
+- Acknowledge the support of the NT Government and the NT history grants program if the result of your research is made public.

 Your grant may be terminated or suspended if: